Courses & Requirements for MFA in Creative Writing

 MFA Thesis: 6 credits

-In their final full semester, MFA students work one-on-one with an MFA thesis advisor towards their thesis—a book-length creative manuscript.
+In their final full semester, MFA students work one-on-one with an MFA thesis advisor towards their thesis—a book-length creative manuscript in the genre of their choice.
 Additional information about the Low-Residency MFA thesis is available from the JKS office.

 - WRI880E MFA Thesis (6)